ChenQian0618/CS-SHAP/README.md

 - **`SHAPs/utils_SHAP_MyIndependent.py`**: Modified SHAP utilities for to support `numpy.ndarray` with `dtype=object`.

 ### Demo Code
 Besides, we also provide **Demo Code**  of the simulation dataset and CWRU dataset.
-Run the Demo as we have described, and you will get the same experimental results as descripted in the [preprint paper](https://arxiv.org/abs/2502.06424).
+Run the Demo, and you will get the same experimental results as descripted in the [preprint paper](https://arxiv.org/abs/2502.06424).

 The repo structure is organized as follows:
 ```